 I overheard two expectant mamas talking in a Chick-fil-A play area.
-They sat together on one bench, oblivious to their older boys playing together, and they each were expecting a boy.
-I watched my kids play with these soon to be big brothers.
+They sat together on one bench, while their 3 or 4 year-old boys played together, and they each were expecting a boy.
+I watched my own two boys play with these soon to be big brothers.

-These mamas chatted about due dates, pregnancy woes, and pediatricians.
+These mamas chatted about pregnancy woes and pediatricians.
 And then the conversation took an unexpected turn.
 One of the mamas confessed that she’s constantly having fears that something will go wrong with the baby.
 It even keeps her up at night.
-What if something happened during the birth?
-What if her child has special needs?
+What if her child has a disability?

-You google the new diagnoses, find new blogs about it, order books about it, find therapists who know how to work with it, call insurance about services for it, find online support groups for it, etc. It seems overwhelming and exhausting, but you now have the opportunity to learn new things you wouldn’t have even dreamed of researching otherwise, and it allows you to meet people you never would have encountered otherwise.
+You will Google each new diagnosis, find new blogs about it, order books about it, find therapists who know how to work with it, call insurance about services for it, find online support groups for it, etc. It will initially feel overwhelming and exhausting, but you now have the opportunity to learn new things you wouldn’t have even dreamed of researching otherwise, and it allows you to meet people you never would have encountered otherwise.
+Before long, you will be educating others with the things you have learned.

-You expect that life will be a little bit harder, more stressful and exhausting.
-And I’m not going to lie, it will be.
+Life will be harder, more stressful and exhausting.
 Your schedule will be filled with appointments rather than play dates.
 Your phone contact list will be filled with more therapists and clinics than friends.
-But what you don’t expect is how much it will change you for the better.
-Being a special needs mama molds you into a different person.
-Stronger, more determined, more resilient, passionate about a world you hadn’t experienced before.
-More appreciative of every milestone, every strength your child has, every friend and family member who sticks by you, every therapist and specialist who has helped you along the way.
+But being a special needs parent will change you for the better.
+You will become stronger, more determined, more resilient, eyes opened to a world you hadn’t experienced before.
+You will become not just an advocate for your own child, but for others like your child.

 You may feel guilty that you’re not doing enough, or that you should have seen the signs earlier, or that maybe you did something in pregnancy to cause this, but that’s just because you care so darn much about your child, you want the absolute best for them.
 But you will also learn that you are the absolute best for them, and that feeling guilty about it does no one any favors.

-You may be mad at God.
-You may ask God why your child is this way, and why He hasn’t healed your child when you’ve prayed and pleaded for healing, but here’s the thing, you also wouldn’t trade your special child in for a healthy/neurotypical child for anything, because they wouldn’t be your child, the child you fell in love with before they were born and have fallen more in love with as you’ve watched them grow and develop into people who work hard for each skill, who have perseverance and resilience built into them before their peers will ever need to learn them.
-These precious children who learn to appreciate the differences in others, to love unconditionally and wholeheartedly because it’s all they’ve known.
-They have passions and talents and character traits that make them unique and special and yours.
-No, you wouldn’t trade that child and that precious heart inside of them for anything or anyone else.
+You may struggle in your faith, asking God why your child is this way, but you also wouldn’t trade your child in for a neurotypical child for anything, because they wouldn’t be your child, the child you fell in love with before they were born and have fallen more in love with as you’ve watched them grow and develop into people who work hard for each skill, who have perseverance and resilience built into them before their peers will ever need to learn them, who love unconditionally and wholeheartedly because that’s just who they are.

-If you were encouraged by this, you may want to check my new book, Embracing This Special Life: Learning to Flourish as a Mother of a Child With Special Needs.
+If you were a Christian special needs mother who was encouraged by this, you may want to check out my book, Embracing This Special Life: Learning to Flourish as a Mother of a Child With Special Needs.

 Embracing This Special Life will help you: